burntcarrot/burntcarrot/README.md

-Hi there!
+Hi there, I'm Aadhav!
 I love building stuff for fun! 🛠️

-You can find [an extensive list of what I've built](https://aadhav.me/projects) over these years.
+You can find [an extensive list of what I've built](https://aadhav.me/projects) over the years.

 Need more info?
 Find more about me here → [aadhav.me/about](https://aadhav.me/about)